dittodhole/dotnet-SemVer.Stamp/README.md

 ## Configuration

-*SemVer.MSBuild.props*-file can be found in your project's root directory:
+*SemVer.Stamp.props*-file can be found in your project's root directory:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>